Seyloria/sinkswitch/README.md

-# sinkswitch for Hyprland and others scratchpad users
+# sinkswitch for Hyprland (and others scratchpad users)
 ![Showcase](/example.jpg)

-## Description
+## :beginner: Description
 The tool shows a little menu to switch between your pipewire audio outputs(sinks).
-It was written with Hyprland and it's specialworkplaces (aka scratchpad's) in mind, but should be useable with any other compositor that got a scratchpad feature like Sway etc.
+It was written with Hyprland and it's [Special Workspace's (aka scratchpad's)](https://wiki.hypr.land/Configuring/Dispatchers/#special-workspace) in mind, but should be useable with any other compositor that got a scratchpad feature too(like Sway etc.).
 <br/>

-## Dependencies
+## :dna: Dependencies
 Using [Hyprland](https://hypr.land/): As most modern distro's already use pipewire & wireplumber as their audio backend/frontend, the only thing you might need to install as dependency is [fzf](https://github.com/junegunn/fzf).

 ### List of dependencies